LegallyNotBlonde/Movie_Analysis/README.md

 ## Purpose:
 1. **Forecasting Movie Sales Based on Historical Performance**
 2. **Make suggestions to movie producers on how to maximize their gross revenue**:
-<p> - *identifying key secret sauce to successful movies such as which types of movies made the highest gross revenue, which features affected the revenue the most*
+<p> - identifying key secret sauce to successful movies such as which types of movies (which features) made the highest gross revenue.

 * **PLEASE GIT PULL THE UPDATED FILES EVERY TIME BEFORE WRITING YOUR CODE**.